 Vera leading the voice of reform

-Rother’s recommendations echo the direction of Vera Whole Health.
-By focusing on primary care services, we’re helping people become healthier.
-By avoiding fee-for-service payment plans, we’re allowing providers to give patients the treatment they need, like behavioral care.
-And by making primary care services unlimited and free, we’re ensuring that our patients and our clients reap the benefits of primary care.
+Rother’s recommendations echo the direction of Vera’s advanced primary care model.
+By focusing on primary care, we’re helping people become healthier.
+By avoiding fee-for-service payment plans, providers can provide patients with the treatment they need.
+By improving access and reducing cost barriers to primary care, we’re ensuring that our patients and our clients reap the benefits.